dccarter/cstar/docs/docs.md

 ### References

-References are just like C pointers but only useful for structural types such as structs classes, tuples and unions.
+References are just like C pointers but only useful for structural types such as struct classes, tuples, and unions.

 * A reference type is denoted by the `&` character before the name of a type.
 * Reference type variable work just like normal types, the compiler will take care of